 Deciding which furniture to splurge or save on is an ongoing discussion at MyDomaine HQ; we're always on the hunt for super-affordable pieces that look as if they cost a fortune.
 (Who isn't, right?)
-Time and again, we debate about whether it's better to splash out on a high-end dining table and save on the dining chairs, or to spend big money on chairs that make even the most basic table look luxe?
+Time and again, we debate whether it's better to splash out on a high-end dining table and save on the dining chairs or to spend big money on chairs that make even the most basic table look luxe.

 Then we remembered the mad frenzy that popped off back when one bargain-shopping Facebooker posted that pair of velvet dining chairs from Amazon.
 (You know, the Eggree ones that originally cost just $100 for two back in 2017?)
 Obviously, the struggle to find an affordable velvet dining chair that only looks like it costs more than your monthly rent is very, very real.